Arweave Founder Talks with NEAR Co-Founder: Exploring the Path of AI and Blockchain Integration

 Lulu: Please each nominate a recent AI or crypto project you like, it can be any project.

 Illia: I'm going to take a shortcut.
 We hold AI Office Hours every week, inviting some projects, and recently we had Masa and Compute Labs.
-Both projects are fantastic, and I'll use Compute Labs as an example.
+Both projects are fantastic; I'll use Compute Labs as an example.
 Compute Labs essentially turns actual computing resources (like GPUs and other hardware) into a real asset that can be economically participated in, allowing users to earn from these devices.
-Currently, the computing market in the crypto space is booming, and they seem to be a natural place for cryptocurrencies to promote the market.
+Currently, the computing market in the crypto space is booming, and they seem to be a natural place for cryptocurrencies to facilitate the market.
 But the problem is that these markets lack moats and network effects, leading to fierce competition and profit compression.
-Therefore, the computing market is just a supplement to other business models.
-Compute Labs offers a very crypto-native business model, namely capital formation and asset decarbonization.
-It creates opportunities for people that typically require building data centers to participate.
-The computing market is just one part of it, with the main goal of providing access to computing resources.
-This model also fits into the broader decentralized AI ecosystem, providing opportunities for a wider group of investors to participate in innovation by providing underlying computing resources.
+Therefore, the computing market is just one supplement to other business models.
+Compute Labs provides a very crypto-native business model, that is capital formation and asset decarbonization.
+It creates opportunities for people that usually require building data centers to participate.
+The computing market is just part of it, with the main goal of providing access to computing resources.
+This model also fits into the broader decentralized AI ecosystem, providing underlying computing resources and opportunities for a wider group of investors to participate in innovation.

 Sam: I have many great projects in the AO ecosystem, and I don't want to favor any one, but I think the underlying infrastructure that Autonomous Finance is building makes "agent finance" possible.
 This is very cool, and they are really at the forefront of this.
-I also want to thank the broader open-source AI community, especially Meta's open-source Lama model approach, which has encouraged many others to open-source their models.
-Without this trend, when OpenAI turned into ClosedAI after GPT-2, we might have fallen into a dark age, especially in the crypto space, as we would not have access to these models.
+I also want to thank the broader open-source AI community, especially Meta for open-sourcing the Lama model, which has encouraged many others to open-source their models.
+Without this trend, if OpenAI had turned into ClosedAI after GPT-2, we might have fallen into a dark age, especially in the crypto space, as we would not have access to these models.
 Everyone would have to rent these closed-source models from one or two major providers.
 Fortunately, that situation has not occurred, which is great.
-Ironically, I still want to give a thumbs up to Meta, the king of Web2.
+Ironically, we should give a thumbs up to Meta, the king of Web2.

 ChainCatcher reminds readers to view blockchain rationally, enhance risk awareness, and be cautious of various virtual token issuances and speculations.
 All content on this site is solely market information or related party opinions, and does not constitute any form of investment advice.
 If you find sensitive information in the content, please click "Report", and we will handle it promptly.